asroq1/Project_Cats/README.md

 - Back-end: SpringBoot + MariaDB

 #### General
-- Implemented RESTful Routes <br/>
+- Implemented RESTful Routes
+- **JWT** used to ensure scalability with a potential increase in the number of users.<br/>

 #### Front-end
 - **React** used to optimize rerendering and app performance.